Equine Stay Apparatus: Active or Passive, and Why it Matters

 I also think that while this is a great example of the interconnection of the body – different systems impacting each other and working together to achieve one goal – these structures are still working within the body, the interconnections of which we are only beginning to understand.

-Dr Lowri Davies expresses this so well in all of her lectures – the body resembles a tensegrity model, where all parts are connected and impact all other parts.
+Dr Elizabeth Ulh and Michelle Osborn expresses this so well in all of their lectures – the body resembles a tensegrity model, where all parts are connected and impact all other parts.
 The body does not move or stabilise robotically like a machine with gears, but smoothly, gracefully, one movement blending into the next, no beginning or end.
 There is a seamless continuation of movement and flow.
 And so I would argue that the stay apparatus is both active and passive.

 Why is this important?